Customizing Splash Screen/Logo in Linux

 The command of plymouth-set-default-theme is a Debian command and not used in Ubuntu.

-Ubuntu uses sudo update-alternatives --config default.plymouth
+Ubuntu uses sudo update-alternatives --config default.plymouth to set the default Plymouth theme.

 Then you run the –config option so that you can choose the new Plymouth theme: